Do You Have to Pay Taxes on Bitcoin Profits?

 Adam Back’s Hashcash in 1997 and Wei Dei’s b-money in 1998 provide glimpses into the ongoing need for a currency in which the government’s presence is “permanently banned and permanently irrelevant.”
 A study of tax aspects, on the other hand, necessitates a deeper dive into the subject and, at the very least, an understanding of how it works.
 To a layperson, bitcoin is an electronic currency that can be created and deposited digitally.

 It is used in the same manner as for regular currency, except that the state does not back it.
 Any Bitcoin investment can be analyzed from two perspectives: revenue and spending.
+If you plan to invest, do check long-term Bitcoin forecast for your investment purposes.
 Depending on the type of the trade and the parties involved, it could be taxable under the Income Tax Act of 1961 (‘ITA’) (in the case of income) or the Central Goods and Services Tax Act of 2017 (‘Act’) and other rules (in case of expenditure).
 Since the legal system for cryptocurrencies remains unclear, this paper examines the government’s role in taxes (or non-taxation) by treating them as commodities and money, two primary methods in use across the world.

 How Does the Irs Tax Bitcoin?